Instant Pot Spaghetti Sauce

 Step six

-After the IP beeps, let the pressure release naturally for 10 minutes or do a quick release.
+After the cooker beeps, let the pressure release naturally for 10 minutes or do a quick release.
 (Don an oven mitt before turning the venting knob to vent).
+The valve should drop which means it’s safe to open the lid to the pressure cooker.

-For this meal, I transfer most of the finished gravy to a serving bowl and add orecchiette pasta to our plates.
+For this easy meal, I transfer most of the finished sauce to a serving bowl and add pasta to our plates.

-I ladle the gravy on the pasta and we’re ready to eat.
+I ladle the spaghetti sauce on the pasta and we’re ready to eat.
+But now I’m wishing I had some garlic bread. 🙂

 Looking delicious!